billsix/COSC-338/README.md

 ------

 The Source code for the OpenGL SuperBible v4 is under SB-AllSource/.
-Currently, I ported it to build on modern linux, Visual Studio 2019.
-Still should port to MacOS, but have not done that yet
+Currently, I ported it to build on modern linux, Visual Studio 2019, and to MacOS/Xcode

 Other Useful Sites for Study
 ----------------------------